pookleblinky/PookRPG/henchpeople/GMsheet.md

 - Think offscreen, too.
 - Sometimes, reflect a question back upon the players.
 - Make the characters aware that they are not the protagonist.
-The protagonist is currently doing a preparation montage elsewhere.
+The protagonist is currently doing a preparation montage elsewhere, or ordering a martini on a Caribbean island.

 # Moves (from quickstart guide):